fugu-chop/launch_school/rb139_assessment/questions_to_address.md

 # The block says hello!
 # => nil
 ```
 In our above example, we define a method `method_name` with a single `str` parameter on `lines 1-3`.
 When we call `method_name` on `line 5`, we pass it the string object `"hello"` as an argument.
-Within our method definition, we use `yield(str)` (`line 2`), which enables us to pass the string object `"hello"` as an argument to the block.
+Within our method definition, we use `yield(str)` on `line 2`, which enables us to pass the string object `"hello"` as an argument to the block parameter `string` and execute that block.

-The block is defined to take a `string` parameter - `yield(str)` enables us to pass the string object `"hello"` that was passed to the `method_name` method to the block.
 The block is then able to access the value referenced by the block parameter `string`, which it uses through string interpolation to output `"The block says hello!"` and return `nil`.

 ### What is an explicit block parameter?
-While blocks are 'closures' in the sense that they are a snippet of code that can be passed to a method, they are actually implicit parameters - they cannot be assigned to local variables and passed to multiple methods/'reused' (and so strictly speaking, blocks are not closures).
-However, when we define a method, we can make use of the `&` symbol to convert a block passed as an argument to the method to a simple `Proc` object.
+While blocks are 'closures' in the sense that they are a snippet of code that are passed to a method, they are generally implicit parameters - they cannot be assigned to local variables or passed to other parts of our program (strictly speaking, blocks are not closures).
+However, when we __define__ a method, we can make use of the `&` symbol to convert a block passed as an argument to a simple `Proc` object.
 ```ruby
 a = { puts "I am a string object!" }
 # SyntaxError ((irb):1: syntax error, unexpected '}', expecting =>)